akuovi/the-living/content/en/_index.md

 ![](/uploads/front/light-through-trees.jpg)

-This platform was prayerfully built as a space to pause, breathe, and return to the heart of your spiritual journey.
-Whether you’re reading a devotional, journaling through grief or grace, or exploring scripture, we hope you feel at home here.
+This platform was created with heartfelt prayer as a sacred space to pause, reflect, and reconnect with the core of your spiritual journey.
+Whether you’re engaging with devotionals, journaling through moments of grace or sorrow, or diving deep into scripture, our hope is that you find comfort and belonging here.

+If this ministry has blessed your heart, consider partnering with us through a gift.
+Your support helps us continue to share these resources freely and grow this community of faith.

+{{< button "Partner With Us in Giving" "/give/" >}}

 {{< /brick_image >}}
 {{< brick_quote >}}